ninjitaru/androidx-particles/README.md

 Precisely because its main use is games, all engines have support for particle systems, but there is no such thing available for the standard Android UI.

-This means that if you are building an Android app and want a particle system, you have to include a graphics engine and use OpenGL — which is quite the overkill — or you have to implement it yourself.
+This means that if you are building an Android app and want a particle system, you have to include a graphics engine and use OpenGL—which is quite the overkill—or you have to implement it yourself.

-AndroidX Particles is made to fill this gap, bringing particle sytems to developers that use the standard Android UI.
+AndroidX Particles is made to fill this gap, bringing particle systems to developers that use the standard Android UI.

 ## Basic Usage